IceC00l/514256B/README.md

 ## Amiga DRAM chip tester for HYB-514256B with Arduino UNO (c) Pantelis 2018

+additional timing and port modification in the 514256.ino file.

 ![](arduino.jpg)

 BETA VERSION NOT A FINAL, IN TESTING PROGRESS , CONTRIBUTORS WANTED.